Selanda/hosts/README.md

 Navigate to `C:\Windows\System32\Drivers\etc\` and save a backup copy of your hosts file either as `hosts.bak` or save a copy of the `hosts` file to a different folder.

-Either copy the provided hosts file into that folder which will overwrite the existing version.
+Either copy the provided `hosts` file into that folder which will overwrite the existing version.
 Or
-Open the hosts file in the GitHub and copy only the sections you want/need.
+Open the `hosts` file in the GitHub and copy only the sections you want/need. *You will need to open the file in an editor in Admin mode to make any changes to the file contents.*